Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     such scripts appear can be affected by the garbage collector's behavior, so this function's behavior is not entirely deterministic.

+<code>findSourceURLs()</code>
+:   Return an array of strings containing the URLs of all known sources that
+    have been created in any debuggee realm.
+The array will have one entry for each source, so may have duplicates.
+The URLs for the realms are occasionally purged and the returned array might not be complete.

 <code>findObjects([<i>query</i>])</code>
 :   Return an array of [`Debugger.Object`][object] instances referring to each
     live object allocated in the scope of the debuggee globals that matches